Albert-Gao/veasy/README.md

 ### Step by step

-1. Write a schema like below, `title` is the `name` of the field item you want to check
+1. Write a schema like below, `title` is the `name` of the field item you want to check, see how easy it could be to validate the min and max length of a string?

 ```javascript
 const formSchema = {